Malar5717/19CS565-14-Capstone-Project/README.md

 ##### status: on progress

 ### Phase 03 - To perform Mathematical Calculations:
-Calculate the CGPA from the Student Scorex
+Calculate the CGPA from the Student Scores.

 ##### status: on progress